-SSA will use OPM's data to administer the Public Disability Benefit (PDB) offset provision.
-SSA will match OPM's records of civil service disability benefit and payment data with SSA's records of Social Security disability insurance (DI) benefits to identify DI beneficiaries whose benefits SSA will reduce because the disabled worker is also receiving a civil service disability annuity benefit.
-SSA will match the OPM data to verify information provided (or identify information that should have been provided) by the disabled worker at the time of initially applying for Social Security benefits, and on a continuing basis, to ensure any reduction in Social Security disability benefits is based on the current civil service disability benefit amount.
+The Social Security Administration (SSA) will use the Office of Personnel Management's (OPM) data to administer the Public Disability Benefit (PDB) offset provision.
+SSA will match OPM's records of civil service disability benefit and payment data with SSA's records of Social Security disability insurance (DI) benefits to identify DI beneficiaries whose benefits should be reduced because the disabled worker is also receiving a civil service disability annuity benefit.
+SSA will match the OPM data to verify information provided (or identify information that should have been provided) by the disabled worker both at the time of initially applying for Social Security benefits, as well as on a continuing basis, to ensure that any reduction in Social Security disability benefits is based on the current civil service disability benefit amount.

-The Act provides for the reduction of Social Security disability benefits if the disabled worker is also entitled to a PDB.
+Section 224 of the Social Security Act (42 U.S.C. § 424a) provides for the reduction of Social Security disability benefits if the disabled worker is also entitled to a PDB, and a civil service disability annuity benefit is a PDB.
 SSA relies on the person to report entitlement to, or changes in, the public payment amount.
 However, SSA has found that some workers fail to make voluntary reports.
+SSA is legally required to offset specific benefits, including DI, by a percentage of civil service benefits received.
 Information from OPM is the only means available for verifying the receipt and amount of the civil service disability benefit.
-The most cost effective and efficient way to obtain information is via the computer match.
+The most cost effective, comprehensive, and efficient way to obtain this information is via the computer match.
 Conducting a matching operation with OPM will permit proper payment of Social Security disability benefits and will prevent and detect overpayments and underpayments to those beneficiaries for whom SSA does not have correctly reported PDB data.
+No other administrative activity can efficiently accomplish this purpose.

-SSA estimates that the matching operation will result in gross savings of \$1,635,249 for SSA, with estimated SSA costs of \$174,365.
-The resulting benefit-to-cost ratio is 9.38 to 1.
+SSA estimates that the matching operation will result in gross savings of \$179,514 for SSA, with estimated SSA costs of \$69,113.
+The resulting benefit-to-cost ratio is 2.6 to 1.
 OPM does not expect any savings for any OPM programs resulting from this matching operation.